Brady Golan: 2024

 Alongside his campaigns in the Road to Indy, Golan competed in one round of the 2024 Formula Regional Americas Championship at Circuit of the Americas with Toney Driver Development.
 Golan retired from the race one and finished in second place in race two.
 He was sixteenth in the standings with eighteen points.

 2025

 Golan re-signed with Toney Driver Development for a full-time campaign in the 2025 Formula Regional Americas Championship.

 USF Pro 2000 Championship

 2025

 On May 6, 2025, it was announced that Golan would join the 2025 USF Pro 2000 Championship grid with Turn 3 Motorsport starting from the Indianapolis Motor Speedway round, replacing Titus Sherlock.

+2026

+Golan will continue with Turn 3 Motorsport for the full 2026 USF Pro 2000 Championship.